bPratyush/CS-F364-Design-and-Analysis-of-Algorithms-Assignments/group-14/README.md

 - ```Pratyush Bindal (2022A7PS0119H)```: Pratyush did a comprehensive walkthrough of the Exact Algorithm mentioned in the paper.
 He worked upon preparing the Netscience dataset and the README file.
 He also contributed in the final report and ensured coordination among the group members.

 - ```Kalash Bhattad (2022A7PS0065H)```: Kalash was deeply involved in the extensive implementation of the Exact algorithm, meticulously resolving bugs and ensuring its correctness.
-He also carefully prepared the AS-733 dataset and contributed meaningfully to the preparation of the final report.
+He also carefully prepared the AS-733 and Yeast dataset on Exact Algorithm and contributed meaningfully to the preparation of the final report.

 - ```RVS Aashrey Kumar (2022A7PS0160H)```: Aashrey has conducted comprehensive implementation of the CoreExact Algorithm as mentioned in the paper.
 He has also worked on curating relevant datasets (AS-733, NetScience and CA-HepTh), collecting results and benchmarking with the paper's results.

 - ```Venkata Saketh Dakuri (2022A7PS0056H)```: Saketh played a key role in designing and preparing the website for presenting the source code and results.
 He also significantly contributed to refining and optimizing both algorithms, ensuring improved efficiency and clarity.

-- ```Kavya Ganatra (2022A7PS0057H)```: Kavya made significant contributions to the project report and conducted a comprehensive theoretical study of the assigned research paper, strengthening the overall depth and quality of the work.
+- ```Kavya Ganatra (2022A7PS0057H)```: Kavya made significant contributions to the project report and verified the code and results to ensure accuracy.
+He also conducted a theoretical review of the assigned research paper.
+His efforts strengthened the overall depth and quality of the work.